 That said, most flash drives are robust enough to survive this, as they are well-sealed and don’t contain a battery.
 However, there are a few things you need to do to ensure the drive and data within remain intact for future use.

-In this article, we’ll be walking you through how to protect your USB if it gets wet, and how to recover any data in the worst case scenario.
+In this article, we’ll be walking you through how to protect your Branded USB Stick if it gets wet and how to recover any data in the worst-case scenario.

 How to Dry a Water-Damaged USB Stick

 If your flash drive is water damaged, there are a few steps you need to take straight away to ensure you’re protecting the drive and its contents.